bids-standard/bids-specification/src/99-appendices/03-hed.md

 Most studies have event files whose columns contain categorical and numerical values that are similar across the recordings in the study.
-Ideally, these columns should be annotated in a single `_events.json` sidecar placed at the top level in the dataset.
+It is RECOMMENDED to annotate these columns in a single `events.json` sidecar, placed at the top level in the dataset.

 If some recordings in the dataset have a column whose values deviate from a standard pattern, then the annotations for that column MUST be placed in